1. Does the corporatisation exercise, including the transfer of business to the new corporate entity, affect policyholders?

-- Customers can continue to tap on existing service branches, network of advisors, customer support and online portals to assist them on their insurance matters.
+- Policyholders can continue to tap on existing service branches, network of advisors, customer support and online portals to assist them on their insurance matters.